codescientist703/github-kanban/README.md

 [https://codescientist703.github.io/github-kanban/](https://codescientist703.github.io/github-kanban/)

-In the URL type https://codescientist703.github.io/github-kanban/?user=your_username and replace your_username with your github username to get your own personalized page which you show off to anyone.
+In the URL type https://codescientist703.github.io/github-kanban/?user=your_username and replace your_username with your github username to get your own personalized page which you can show off to anyone.

 ## Built with